If you buy through links on our site, we may earn an affiliate commission. Details

 Backhand: Shot where player strikes the ball on the opposite side from their dominant forehand.

-Baseline: Line at that forms the back end of the court, 22 feet on either side of the pickleball net.
+Baseline: Line that forms the back end of the court, 22 feet on either side of the pickleball net.

 “Bounce It”: Instructions called out to partner to not hit the ball and let it bounce (because you think it will land out of bounds).